Garricktgh/ExpensePedia/README.md

 # ExpensePedia
-ExpensePedia is an expense tracker that provides statistics of expediture.
+ExpensePedia is an expense tracker that provides statistics of expenditure.

 # Technologies Used
   ```